jfhbrook/plusdeck/docs/dbus.md

 # DBus Service and Client

 The `plusdeck` library includes a DBus service and client.
-This service allows for multitenancy on Linux - the centralized service controls the serial bus, and clients - including `plusdeckctl` - can connect to the service.
+This service allows for multitenancy on Linux - the centralized service controls the serial bus, and clients (including `plusdeckctl`) can connect to the service.

 For information on the API, visit [the API docs for `plusdeck.dbus`](./api/plusdeck.dbus.md).